 Red Rock State Park is a 286-acre nature preserve and environmental education center with stunning scenery.
-Hiking trails wind through the park from the banks of Oak Creek to hills of red rock.
+Hiking trails wind through the park from the banks of Oak Creek to hills with red rock views .
 The creek supports a diverse riparian habitat that flourishes with native plants and wildlife.